distributedio/configo/README.md

 numeric  >10 ( ,100)// mix different expressions, 'and' is used to combine all expressions
 ```

-See the [source code](https://github.com/distributedio/configo/blob/master/rule/named.go#L12) for all valid "named validators"
+See the [Suppoted Vaildator](https://github.com/distributedio/configo/blob/master/rule/named.go#L12) for all valid "named validators"

 ## Struct tags